 Certain written marketing materials delivered or made available to prospective purchasers in relation to the distribution of Shares under this Offering Memorandum are incorporated by reference into this Offering Memorandum and are considered to form part of this Offering Memorandum just as if they were printed as part of it.
 In Alberta, Saskatchewan, Ontario, Quebec, New Brunswick and Nova Scotia all OM marketing materials (as defined below) related to a distribution under this Offering Memorandum that are delivered or made reasonably available to prospective purchaser before the termination of the distribution are hereby incorporated by reference into this Offering Memorandum.
 For these purposes, "OM marketing materials" means a written communication, other than an OM standard term sheet (as defined below), intended for prospective purchasers regarding a distribution of securities under an Offering Memorandum delivered under section 2.9 of National Instrument 45-106 Prospectus Exemptions ("NI 45-106") that contains material facts relating to the Issuer, Shares or otherwise to the offering of Shares.
+An "OM standard term sheet" means a written communication intended for prospective purchasers regarding a distribution of Shares.
+An "OM standard term sheet" means a written communication intended for prospective purchasers regarding a distribution of Shares.
 An "OM standard term sheet" means a written communication intended for prospective purchasers regarding a distribution of Shares under this Offering Memorandum delivered under section 2.9 of NI 45-106 that contains only certain prescribed information set out in NI 45-106.